georgeaf18/react-interview/README.md

 Use any testing framework you wish, and test the critical path(s) of your application.
 In particular, demonstrate that you can write tests for algorithm-heavy code, but there's no need to have 100% coverage of tests. *Please avoid snapshot testing*

 # Expectations
 Implement the above listed requirements in a manner you see fitting.
 Focus more on functional implementation than on look and feel.
-Demonstrate design and implementation aspects you feel are important in a software project.
+Design will not be considered as part of this take-home test.

 # Publish
-Publish your implementation under your own github account.
+Publish your implementation under your own github account, or provide another reasonable mechanism for us to access your submission.